spiffe/spiffe/best-current-practices/Selecting_an_SVID_format.md

 More recently, WIT-SVID has been proposed as an additional token-based SVID format to make use of authentication concepts developed as part of the IETF [Workloads In Multi-System Environments (WIMSE)](https://datatracker.ietf.org/group/wimse/documents/) working group.
 This represents an enhancement over the existing JWT-SVID semantics by codifying proof-of-possession information as part of the mandatory claims of the token.

+It should be noted that SPIFFE only defines the nature of the credentials serialised in each SVID document format, and does not define the nature of their expected usage in practice.
+This document seeks to provide guidance on this in practice.

 ## 2. Overview of Formats
 This section provides a brief description of the available SVID formats for contextual and comparative clarity.
 Full specification details for each can be found in their corresponding standardization (linked) documents.